uhub/awesome-actionscript/README.md

 * [graysonlang/proscenium](https://github.com/graysonlang/proscenium) - Proscenium ActionScript Library
 * [cantrell/Reversi](https://github.com/cantrell/Reversi) - A simple Reversi game written in ActionScript.
 It's designed to run on any device that supports Flash/AIR, regardless of screen size.
 For instructions on building the Reversi projects, see the Reversi Wiki.
 * [pechemann/hummingbird](https://github.com/pechemann/hummingbird) - The easiest way to build and deploy robust MVC applications for ActionScript 3.0, Mobile and the Starling Framework.
-* [flashquartermaster/Cuke4AS3](https://github.com/flashquartermaster/Cuke4AS3) - A BDD Cucumber wire protocol implementation for Flash ActionScript
 * [yanbe/qrcode-as](https://github.com/yanbe/qrcode-as) - QR Code reader written in ActionScript 3 which supports webcam on Windows, Mac and Linux by default
 * [tylerzhu/SpriteSheet](https://github.com/tylerzhu/SpriteSheet) - ActionScript 3.0 Sprite Sheet render engine
 * [smakinson/Pusher-ActionScript-Library](https://github.com/smakinson/Pusher-ActionScript-Library) - An ActionScript version of the pusher library for binding to events, etc.
 * [rekomat/AS3-LocaleManager](https://github.com/rekomat/AS3-LocaleManager) - Basic localization support for ActionScript apps
+* [flashquartermaster/Cuke4AS3](https://github.com/flashquartermaster/Cuke4AS3) - A BDD Cucumber wire protocol implementation for Flash ActionScript
 * [zefei/picmagick](https://github.com/zefei/picmagick) - A simple Flash (ActionScript) based photo editor
 * [sshilko/jQuery-AS3-Webcam](https://github.com/sshilko/jQuery-AS3-Webcam) - jQuery wrapper for capturing web camera images written with ActionScript 3
-* [distriqt/ANE-Firebase](https://github.com/distriqt/ANE-Firebase) - Native Extensions allowing access to the Google Firebase infrastructure
 * [walpolea/NetGrouper](https://github.com/walpolea/NetGrouper) - A wrapper for Actionscript 3.0's NetGroup and RTMFP Multicasting abilities to create quick P2P multiplayer games over local networks or Adobe Cirrus
 * [spjwebster/as3base64](https://github.com/spjwebster/as3base64) - An ActionScript 3.0 library for encoding/decoding strings and objects to/from Base 64
 * [riadvice/AlivePDF](https://github.com/riadvice/AlivePDF) - [Official AlivePDF] - AlivePDF is a client side AS3 PDF generation library for Adobe Flash, Flex and AIR